 When thinking of obvious Swiss cultural products, any (or all) of the following might come to mind: An incredible variety of chocolate, idyllic snow covered mountains, groovy yodeling with Alphorn sounds, or creamy cheese which almost forces you to eat the plate with it!

-Most of these wines tend to be Swiss.
-And during most get-togethers with friends, I would be offered Swiss wine “because you have to integrate.”
-For this reason, I decided to study this juicy drink a bit more, only to discover a hidden treasure of Switzerland!
+And during many meet-ups with friends, I would be offered Swiss wine “because you have to integrate.”
+For this reason, I decided to study this juicy drink a bit more, only to discover a hidden treasure of Switzerland.

 According to some historians, traces of the viniculture in Switzerland go all the way back to the Romans (although some traces were found leading further back because of the many Latin names).